 Under the hood was a 5.3-liter V8 engine paired with a four-speed automatic transmission.
 This engine was rated at 285 horsepower and 320 pound-feet of torque.
 The Avalanche 2500 versions were equipped with a 8.1-liter V8 that pumped out 325 horsepower and 447 pound-feet of torque and was coupled with a heavy-duty four-speed automatic.
 The maximum towing capacity for the 1500 was 8,200 pounds, while the 2500 could tow 12,000 pounds.

 Car buyers interested in buying from this production run should keep in mind that a number of changes took place.
 These include a special 2003 North Face Edition as well as the addition of optional stability control the same year, a small drop in the rated power for the 8.1-liter V-8 in 2004 and new standard steering wheel audio controls and OnStar in 2005.

-The current generation of Chevrolet Avalanche, its second, has been produced since 2007.
+The next Avalanche generation, its second and last, was produced for the 2007 through 2013 model years.
 Compared to earlier models, this new Avalanche has a sleeker exterior design, a more refined interior and sharper handling.